Twenty20

 Venture Round in 2000

-RealTimeImage is a prominent developer of web-based imaging products and services tailored for the Graphic Arts and Medical sectors.
-The company specializes in delivering high-quality imaging solutions that enhance collaboration and efficiency through real-time internet capabilities.
-By facilitating e-commerce interactions between commercial print businesses, their clients, and advertising agencies, RealTimeImage streamlines workflows and improves communication within the industry.
-Its commitment to innovation positions it as a leader in the imaging technology space.
+RealTimeImage is a prominent developer of advanced Internet-based imaging products and services tailored for the Graphic Arts and Medical sectors.
+The company focuses on delivering high-quality imaging solutions that facilitate real-time collaboration among professionals.
+By leveraging the efficiencies of the Internet, RealTimeImage enhances the workflow between commercial print companies, their clients, and advertising agencies, enabling effective e-commerce solutions.
+Through its innovative platform, the company aims to meet the evolving needs of the imaging community, ensuring reliable and efficient communication and service delivery.

 NetCentrex